Crofton Park: Brockley Hall

 Brockley Hall, a large private residence, stood on land to the west of the road which now bears its name.
 The property had a somewhat obscure history.
 There was a house on the site before 1745 and probably long before that date.
 It was the most associated with its final owners, the Noakes family who lived there.
 The Noakes were brewers and their ales were sold in many local pubs, including The Brockley Jack which they owned and was just across the road from Brockley Hall.
 The Hall's lodge stood in Brockley Grove on the approximate site of what are now the front gardens of nos.
 24–28.

 The 1901 census returns show Bertram Noakes as head of the household living in Brockley Hall with his five spinster sisters (Pauline, Elizabeth, Kate, Ada and Maude) and four servants.
 Lewisham Arhive's photograph of the Hall suggests at one time it was called Noakes Farm.

 Maude Noakes was the last survivor.
 An eccentric, she was well known for her large collection of pets.
 The old lady would bury her pets in the grounds of Brockley Hall and give each one a marked gravestone – even her pigs and cows.

 Following Maude's death in April 1931 the property was quickly sold and demolished.
 Brockley Hall Road, Bearsted Rise, Horsmonden Road, Sevenoaks Road and the 1930s houses in Brockley Grove were built on the site of the Hall and its grounds by the building company Wates.

 The Second World War

 In common with many areas of London, Crofton Park was damaged during the Second World War, particularly by V1 flying bombs and V2 rockets, with the area north of Crofton Park Station on Brockley Road suffering many strikes.
 A V1 'doodlebug' hit on the evening of 18 June 1944 destroyed Brockley Road School and killed five members of the Crofton Park Home Guard.
 The men are commemorated by a plaque in St Hilda's Church.

+Governance

+For elections to Lewisham London Borough Council Crofton Park is part of the Crofton Park electoral ward.